ShareefAT-1/E-commerce-Full-Stack/README.md

-# 📸 Image Upload & Authentication App
+# 🛍️ Velocia – Full-Stack E-commerce Web Application

-A modern full-stack web application built with the **MERN** stack (MongoDB, Express, React, Node.js) that allows users to register, login, and upload images securely.
+A modern full-stack e-commerce application built with the **MERN** stack (MongoDB, Express, React, Node.js) that allows users to register, login, browse products, and place orders securely.
+Includes features like dynamic routing, protected pages, responsive UI with Tailwind CSS, and deployment on Vercel (frontend) and Render (backend).

 ---